Agriculture Trends: What Entrepreneurs Need to Know

 On the negative side, the COVID-19-induced lockdown measures will continue to constrain crude oil demand and help limit increases in fuel prices.
 This will help soften the blow on the already battered consumer disposable income.

-Although the pandemic has somewhat disrupted global trade, the impact on the agriculture system has largely been localised and subdued.
+Although the pandemic has somewhat disrupted global trade, the impact on the agricultural system has largely been localised and subdued.
 This is because most countries have declared the sector an essential service.

 The pandemic elicited some unfavourable trade practices such as export bans to safeguard local supplies and contain prices.
 This might cause further disruptions to trade flows if the situation persists.
 Nonetheless, this has been limited to a few countries and fortunately not worldwide.